Crivella/DFT_QE_beginner_tutorial/1_BN/0_test_vacuum/README.md

   4. Compute the ionization energy for the BN sheet, using IE=Evac - VBM.

 # Test vacuum size
 If the vacuum is large enough, the potential between layers is flat and we can say that the layers do not interact with their images, i.e. they are isolated.
 We can test this by varying the size of the vacuum until we reach convergence.
-Do this by changing celldm
+Do this by changing celldm(3).

  1. Make a copy of the input file and change celldm(1) from 6 to 1:
     ```